fakhrip/bareksa-interview-project/README.md

 # List of endpoints (apis)

-All enppoints including their respective descriptions are listed in /
+All endpoints including their respective descriptions are listed in /

+You can check it by going to `http://localhost:{{BACKEND_PORT}}/`

 # How to build